perassijulian/password-manager/README.md

 ## Conclusion

 There are many angles to consider when implementing rate limiting, from algorithms to user profiling and caching.
 However, for our use case, we’ll begin with a basic rate limit of **5 requests per minute** per user or IP.
 If the application grows and usage patterns become more complex, we’ll revisit and refine our strategy based on real user behavior and scaling needs.

+# 2FA (Two-Factor Authentication)

+When implementing 2FA, I found it surprisingly tricky to locate objective and straightforward resources.
+Many blogs and websites were biased, often pushing their own commercial solutions.

+After exploring several options, the most consistently recommended package I came across was otplib.
+It stood out due to its:

+- High number of GitHub ⭐ stars and forks
+- Strong contributor base
+- Compatibility with apps like Google Authenticator

+These factors led me to choose the following stack for my TOTP-based 2FA system:

+- otplib – for generating and validating TOTP codes
+- qrcode – to display a scannable QR code
+- zod – to validate the inputs and enforce strong type safety

+This setup allows users to scan a QR code with an authenticator app, and then input their 6-digit code to securely log in.
+It’s modern, lightweight, and developer-friendly.